+Operation of Sites Reservoir has the potential to change water temperatures in the Feather River that could affect the life stages of native minnows present, Sacramento splittail, Sacramento hitch, and hardhead.
+As described in Appendix 11B, the two methods used to analyze temperature-related effects to native minnows in the Feather River were: (1) Physical Model Output Characterization; and (2) Water Temperature Index Value/Range Exceedance Analysis.
+More details on these methods are provided in Appendix 11B.

-11B-3Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the Feather River LFC below the Fish Barrier Dam and in the HFC at Gridley Bridge and at the mouth indicates that water temperatures would be predominantly similar among alternatives during the periods of presence of native minnows: Sacramento splittail, Sacramento hitch, and hardhead (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model) Tables 6C-16-1a to 6C-16-4c, Tables 6C-18-1a to 6C-18-4c, Tables 6C-19-1a to 6C-19-4c; Figures 6C-16-1 to 6C-16-18, Figures 6C-18-1 to 6C-18-18, Figures 6C-19-1 to 6C-19-18).
-At all locations, mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±1°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1 at all locations. .
+The Sites Authority evaluated water temperature model outputs during the period of presence and in the locations of each life stage of native minnows in the Feather River (see Appendix 11B, Table 11B-3 for timing and locations).
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between Alternatives 1, 2, and 3 and the NAA in the Feather River LFC below the Fish Barrier Dam and in the HFC at Gridley Bridge and at the mouth indicates that water temperatures would be predominantly similar among Alternatives 1, 2, and 3 during the periods of presence of native minnows (Appendix 6C, Tables 6C-16-1a to 6C-16-4c, Tables 6C-18-1a to 6C-18-4c, Tables 6C-19-1a to 6C-19-4c; Figures 6C-16-1 to 6C-16-18, Figures 6C-18-1 to 6C-18-18, Figures 6C-19-1 to 6C-19-18).
+At all locations, mean monthly water temperatures for all months in all water year types under Alternatives 1A and 1B were within 1°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1 at all locations.
+These results suggest that temperature-related effects to native minnows in the Feather River would be negligible.

-Results of the analysis of occurrence outside the 45°F to 75°F spawning index range for Sacramento splittail at the mouth of the Feather River from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. The percent of months outside the index range would be similar between the NAA and Alternatives 1, 2, and 3.
+Results of the analysis of occurrence outside the 45°F to 75°F spawning index range for Sacramento splittail at the mouth of the Feather River from Appendix 11B, Table 11B-3 are presented in Appendix 11D, Table 11D-266.
+The percent of months outside the index range would be similar between the NAA and Alternatives 1, 2, and 3.

-Results of the analysis of occurrence of water temperatures outside index range of Sacramento hitch spawning in the Feather River LFC below the fish dam and in the HFC below Thermalito Afterbay outlet from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. In the LFC below the fish dam, the percent of months with water temperatures outside the index range would be similar between Alt 1A and Alt 1B compared to the NAA with one exception.
-In June of critical water years, there would be 8.3% fewer months under Alt 1A and Alt 1B relative to the NAA in which water temperatures would be outside the index range.
-Below Thermaltio Afterbay Outlet, the percent of months with water temperatures outside the index range would be similar between Alt 1A and Alt 11B compared to the NAA.
-Results for Alt 2 are similar to Alt 1.
-Results for Alt 3 are similar to Alt 1 with one exception.
-In June of dry water years below the fish dam, there would be 5.6% more months under Alt 3 relative to the NAA in which water temperatures are outside the index range.
+Results of the analysis of occurrence of water temperatures outside index range of Sacramento hitch spawning in the Feather River LFC below the fish dam and in the HFC below Thermalito Afterbay outlet from Appendix 11B, Table 11B-3 are presented in Appendix 11D, Table 11D-264 and Table 11D-265.
+In the LFC below the fish dam, the percent of months with water temperatures outside the index range would be similar between Alternatives 1A and 1B compared to the NAA with one exception.
+In June of Critically Dry Water Years, there would be 8.3% fewer months under Alternatives 1A and 1B relative to the NAA in which water temperatures would be outside the index range.
+Below Thermalito Afterbay outlet, the percent of months with water temperatures outside the index range would be similar between Alternatives 1A and 1B compared to the NAA.
+Results for Alternative 2 are similar to Alternative 1.
+Results for Alternative 3 are similar to Alternative 1 with one exception.
+In June of Dry Water Years below the fish dam, there would be 5.6% more months under Alternative 3 relative to the NAA in which water temperatures are outside the index range.